GraemeBradbury/animated-potato/Presentations/learning-to-learn-slides.md

 See a problem
 ---

-background-image: url(images/owl-47526.jpg)
+background-image: url(images/tai-qi-1583805_1920.jpg)

 #Role of the Teacher

-#Mental Representations

 ???
 Fundamentals.
 Chunking.
 How do you recognise that what you did was wrong.
-How do you recognise the
+How do you recognise the where it is you went wrong.

 ---

-background-image: url(images/me.jpg)
+class: idea-summary, center, middle

 #Did I succeed?